arnoldt100/anansi/documentation/source/Classes/MDTaskGroupTraits.cpp.rst

 Operators
 ^^^^^^^^^

-.. function:: TaskGroupTraits& TaskGroupTraits::operator=( TaskGroupTraits const & other)
+.. function:: MDTaskGroupTraits& MDTaskGroupTraits::operator=( MDTaskGroupTraits const & other)

     The assignment operator.

-.. function:: TaskGroupTraits& TaskGroupTraits::operator=( TaskGroupTraits && other)
+.. function:: MDTaskGroupTraits& MDTaskGroupTraits::operator=( MDTaskGroupTraits && other)

     The assignment-move operator.